cjdbarlow/Part-One/diathermy.md

 * Heat energy produced is proportional to electrical power dissipated ($$I^2R$$)
 * Relies on the principle of current density
 $$Current \ Density = {Current \over Area}$$
-    * A high current density at the electrode causes tissue damage, a low current density (e.g. at the plate of a unipolar electrode) causes heating without damage.
+    * A high current density at the electrode causes tissue damage
+    * A low current density (e.g. at the plate of a unipolar electrode) causes heating without damage

 ##Diathermy Types
 Diathermy can be either: